-Homelessness Prevention (HP) activities are designed to prevent an individual or family from experiencing literal homelessness through housing relocation and stabilization services and rental assistance.
+Homelessness Prevention (HP) activities are designed to prevent an individual or family from experiencing literal homelessness through housing relocation, stabilization services, and rental assistance.

-Permanent Supportive Housing (PSH) Long-term, community-based housing that has supportive services for individuals experiencing homelessness with disabilities.
+Permanent Supportive Housing (PSH) is long-term, community-based housing that has supportive services for individuals experiencing homelessness with disabilities.
 This type of supportive housing enables the special needs populations to live as independently as possible in a permanent setting.
-Permanent housing can be provided in one structure or in several structures at one site or in multiple structures at scattered sites.
+Permanent housing can be provided in one structure, several structures at one site, or in multiple structures at scattered sites.